Isaaacccccc/ProyectoFIS/README.md

 - [User Guide](/Appdocumentation/usersguide.md): A manual for the user to learn how to use the application
 - [App design](/Appdocumentation/appdesign.md): The *documentation* of everything implemented within the UI design.
 - [User stories](/Artifacts/userstories.png): Our guide to make the UI design.
+- [Acceptance Criteria](/Artifacts/AcceptanceCriteria.png): The criteria of the user stories that the application can give to the users.
 - [User case diagram/Workflow](/Artifacts/workflow.png): Updated document, the operation of the app is shown now.
 - [Requirements](/Artifacts/new_requirements.md): Refinement of requirements.